learn-co-curriculum/hs-adding-files-to-nitrous/README.md

 We've seen how we can add images to our websites that are hosted on the web already, but what if we want to add our own images like a selfie we took on our phone?

 Really, we need the image saved in Nitrous in the same directory (folder) where our work is.
-If I'm working on a website about how much I love popcorn, I want to have a directory dedicated specifically to that individually website.
+If I'm working on a website about how much I love popcorn, I want to have a directory dedicated specifically to that individual website.
 I might have a lot of other files and directories inside the main one, but thats okay.
 Any images that I personally take and want to include in my website need to be stored in my the main directory for my project.
 So how do I save an image in Nitrous?

 + Click the Gear button in the file browser.